chaudharyinteriors445-web/HomeRoot/replit.md

 ## Overview

-Home Root Farms is an e-commerce web application for a premium organic flour brand specializing in cold-pressed atta (flour) products made from ancient grains and millets.
-The application showcases a collection of heritage grain flours with detailed product information, health benefits, and educational content about cold-pressing technology.
-The platform emphasizes the nutritional advantages of cold-pressed flours over traditional chakki-milled alternatives, targeting health-conscious consumers seeking high-quality, nutrient-rich flour products.
+Home Root Farms is an e-commerce web application for a premium organic flour brand specializing in stone-ground atta (flour) products made from ancient grains and millets.
+The application showcases a collection of heritage grain flours with detailed product information, health benefits, and educational content about stone-grinding technology.
+The platform emphasizes the nutritional advantages of stone-ground flours over traditional chakki-milled alternatives, targeting health-conscious consumers seeking high-quality, nutrient-rich flour products.

 ## User Preferences